 The year after Tubman’s escape, the federal government added new teeth to the Fugitive Slave Act of 1793, enacting an omnibus bill commonly known as the Compromise of 1850.
 One provision of the new bill, particularly abhorred by abolitionists, was the Fugitive Slave Act of 1850.
 Provisions of that act were much harsher and more unfair to suspected runaway slaves.
 Fugitives no longer had access to a trial by jury in state and local courts when slave owners or their agents apprehended them in Northern states.
-Instead, they were brought before newly established federal commissioners who determined their fate.
-When appearing before the commissioners, alleged runaways were denied the right to call witnesses or testify in their own behalf.
+Instead, authorities brought them before federal commissioners who determined their fate.
+When appearing before the commissioners, alleged runaways had no rights to call witnesses or testify on their own behalf.
 In addition, the system rewarded commissioners for ruling against suspected fugitives.

 “Moses of Her People”

 Despite the inherent dangers that the new legislation presented, Tubman returned to Maryland in 1850 to escort her sister and her sister’s two children to freedom.
-During the next decade Tubman made repeated trips south of the Mason-Dixon Line to rescue family members, including her parents, and other slaves.
-Some accounts estimate that she may have traveled back into harm’s way as many as nineteen times, leading as many as 300 fugitive slaves to freedom.
+During the next decade, Tubman made repeated trips south of the Mason-Dixon Line to rescue family members, including her parents and other slaves.
+Some accounts estimate that she may have traveled back into harm’s way up to nineteen times, leading roughly 300 fugitive slaves to freedom.
 More recent research tempers those estimates to between eleven and thirteen trips escorting about seventy slaves to freedom.
-The exact numbers may never be known.
-Whatever they are, in an age dominated by free, white, men, the courage of a black, female, fugitive slave who repeatedly defied federal law and scorned southern authority to liberate numerous people held in bondage cannot be overstated.
+Historians may never know the exact numbers.
+Whatever they are, it is difficult to overstate the courage of a black, female, fugitive slave who repeatedly defied federal law and scorned southern authority to liberate many slaves during an age dominated by free, white, men.
 It is no small wonder that Tubman’s heroics earned her the sobriquet “Moses of Her People.”

 Relocation to Canada

-By 1851, it was clear that the Fugitive Slave Act of 1850 further threatened the freedom of escaped slaves residing in the North.
+The Fugitive Slave Act of 1850 further threatened the freedom of escaped slaves living in the North.
 Trumped by federal legislation, state and local laws no longer protected fugitives.
-Sensitive to the new dangers, Tubman began moving members of her family, as well as her base of operations to St. Catherines, Ontario, in 1851.
+Sensitive to the new dangers, Tubman began moving members of her family, and her base of operations to St. Catharines, Ontario, in 1851.
 As Tubman later explained, “I wouldn’t trust Uncle Sam with my people no longer, but I brought ’em clear off to Canada.”
-When she was not on one of her rescue missions, Tubman resided in St. Catherines until 1858.
+When she was not on one of her rescue missions, Tubman lived in St. Catharines until 1858.

 By the late 1850s, Tubman’s exploits had generated enough notoriety in the North to earn the respect of leading abolitionists such as William Lloyd Garrison and Frederick Douglass.
 As a result, she became a prominent speaker at anti-slavery rallies in New England.
 In 1858 or 1859, U.S. Senator William H. Seward sold Tubman a home in Auburn, New York, on affordable terms because he was a great admirer.
 Tubman moved back to the United States and settled there with her parents.